NyxHexen/CI_MS1_THH/readme.md

 [`Back To Top`](#table-of-contents)

 ### User Goals:
-- Find a video games/esports bar with a good athmosphere;
+- Find a video games/esports bar with a good atmosphere;
 - View bar's menu & prices;
 - Find the bar's location;
 - Find out what the bar offers;